NetDenizen/booru-wizard/README.md

 ### Booru-mass-uploader

 1. Install a userscript manager for your browser.
-Common choices are Greasemonkey, Tampermonkey, and Violentmonkey are the 3 popular options.
+Greasemonkey, Tampermonkey, and Violentmonkey are 3 popular options.
 Thus far, the testing for this software has been with Greasemonkey on Mozilla browsers.

 2. The script can be acquired [here](https://netdenizen.github.io/Booru-mass-uploader/booru.mass.uploader.user.js).
 You should know the userscript manager has recognized it, since it will create a popup prompting to install.

 3. Go to the supported \*booru of your choice.
 Currently, Gelbooru 0.1, Danbooru, and Moebooru based sites should be supported, but note that this software was adapted from a preexisting project, and I've only tested Gelbooru for my version.
 If the script is loaded, you should see a 'Mass Upload' link at the top of the page, or in the navigation bar.

-4. The page should be largely self-documenting, but a quick overview is that '.JSON files:' serves a similar role to the input JSON files option for the booru-wizard, and 'Image files:' a similarly equivalent roles.
+4. The page should be largely self-documenting, but a quick overview is that '.JSON files:' serves a similar role to the input JSON files option for the booru-wizard, and 'Image files:' a similarly equivalent role.
 The images you wish to upload should be selected by 'Image files:', while the corresponding JSON files should be selected by '.JSON files:'.

 ## Interface Overview